Hostinger vs GreenGeeks 2026: Which Web Host Is Actually Worth Your Money?

 Is Hostinger actually reliable, or just cheap?

-Does GreenGeeks' eco-friendly approach actually hurt performance?
+Does GreenGeeks' green approach actually slow things down?

-Which host is better for WordPress in 2026?
+Which is better for WordPress in 2026?

-Can I switch between them easily?
+Can I switch between them without pulling my hair out?